 What You Might Not: Snapbridge.
 Honestly, I’m used to popping the SD card out and heading for a laptop, but I see the benefits of having all the images transferred via Bluetooth to my smartphone.
 It makes for easy sharing on social media.
 And I wish it had a better LCD screen, but that’s the argument for every camera.

-We had the entry-level for Nikon and then the flagship APS-C D500, what about Canon.
-You’ll find that with the Canon EOS 7D Mark II.
-A 20.2 megapixel that matches the D500 on continuous shooting at 10fps.
+The Canon EOS 7D Mark II shoots at 20.2 megapixels and matches the D500 on continuous shooting at 10fps.
 While it doesn’t shoot 4K video, it does have the Dual Pixel CMOS AF to allow for crisper video at 1080p.
 It’s a bit of bummer Canon continues to lag in the race towards 4K.

 The 65-point cross-type AF makes for a great travel companion, and the price tag does include an 18-135mm IS STM Lens.
 There are some tradeoffs between it and the Nikon D500, but once you get into these prices, it becomes about brand preference over features.